elyukai/optolith-database-schema/docs/reference/_Activatable.md

 :-- | :-- | :--
 `id` | The combat technique's identifier. | <a href="#ExplicitCombatTechniqueSelectOption/id">See details</a>
 `prerequisites?` |  | <a href="#ExplicitCombatTechniqueSelectOption/prerequisites">See details</a>
+`binding_cost?` | Specific binding cost for the select option.
+Only has an effect if the associated entry supports binding costs. | <a href="#ExplicitCombatTechniqueSelectOption/binding_cost">See details</a>
 `ap_value?` | Specific AP cost for the select option. | <a href="#ExplicitCombatTechniqueSelectOption/ap_value">See details</a>
 `src?` |  | <a href="#ExplicitCombatTechniqueSelectOption/src">See details</a>
 `translations?` | All translations for the entry, identified by IETF language tag (BCP47). | <a href="#ExplicitCombatTechniqueSelectOption/translations">See details</a>